Pinkster: Pinkster in Europe

 Pinskter reached its pinnacle as an African-American holiday in Albany between 1790 and 1810; the holiday was set up on three sides of a square on the top of Pinkster Hill.
 During this period King Charles directed the Pinkster festival.
-King Charles was a local celebrity amongst African Ameircans in Albany, they praised the renowned figure.
-His title of Master of Ceremonies, gave hime the responsibility of keeping the spirits of the participants during the live drumming and dancing performances that commemorated during the celebration.
-Although Pinskter caught the attention of other ethnicities by the early 1800s it was viewed as a Afro-centric holiday.
+King Charles was a local celebrity amongst African Americans in Albany, they praised the renowned figure.
+His title of Master of Ceremonies, gave him the responsibility of keeping the spirits of the participants during the live drumming and dancing performances that commemorated during the celebration.
+Although Pinskter caught the attention of other ethnicities by the early 1800s it was viewed as an Afro-centric holiday.

 Pinkster King

-During the late 18th and early 19th centuries, the festival was presided over by a "King", who was himself a slave.
+During the late 18th and early 19th centuries, the festival was presided over by a "King", who was himself enslaved.
 The crowning of the Pinkster King recalled elections of leaders in some African cultures of Northeastern North America, investing respected members of the slave community with symbolic power over the whole community and honor within the slave community.
 This kind of celebration, inverting rank, recalls African and European traditions like Boxing Day and Mardi Gras.
 This tradition may have its roots in the Pentecost celebrations in the Kingdom of Kongo under the reign of Afonso I of Kongo.

 One well-known "king" in Albany was "Charley of Pinkster Hill", the "King of the Blacks."
 Charley was born in Angola, said to be of royal blood, and became the servant of Volkert P. Douw, a wealthy merchant.
 "King Charles" dressed in the costume of a British Brigadier, a long scarlet coat with gold lace and yellow buckskin accessories, and a three-cornered hat.
 Charley and his followers, decorated with "pinkster blummies" (azaleas), led a parade up Albany's State Street.
 Following the parade "the negroes made merry with games and feasting, all paying homage to the king, who was held in awe and reverence as an African prince.
 In the evening there was a grand dance, led by Charles and some sable beauty."